-HOUSING DEMAND AND BACKLOG HOUSING DEMAND ANALYSIS
+HOUSING DEMAND AND BACKLOG

+HOUSING DEMAND ANALYSIS
-According to Stats SA Community Survey 2016, the DLM is a home to approximately 45 232 people and 14 877 Households of which.

-9 402 (63, 2%) Households live in formal dwellings and 5 745 (36,8%) Households live in an Informal Dwellings/Settlements and Backyards.

-Census 2001 shows that the size of households has declined nationally from 4.5 to 3.8 persons; and the DLM it has declined to 4 persons.
+According to Stats SA Community Survey 2016, Dipaleseng Municipality is a home to approximately 45 232 people and 14 877 households of which 9 402 (63, 2%) households live in formal dwellings and 5 745 (36,8%) households live in an Informal dwellings/settlements and backyards.
+Statistics SA Census 2001 shows that the size of households has declined nationally from 4.5 to 3.8 persons and the municipality has declined to 4 persons.
 Community Survey 2016 indicates that the household size has shrunk to 3,0 to 3,4 persons/household.